ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 ++++++++++++++++++++
 There are three ways to set up a WinRM listener:

 * Using ``winrm quickconfig`` for HTTP or ``winrm quickconfig -transport:https`` for HTTPS.
 This is the easiest option to use when running outside of a domain environment and a simple listener is required.
-Unlike the other options, this process also has the added benefit of opening up the firewall for the ports required and starts the WinRM service.
+Unlike the other options, this process also has the added benefit of opening up the firewall for the ports required and starting the WinRM service.

 * Using Group Policy Objects (GPO).
 This is the best way to create a listener when the host is a member of a domain because the configuration is done automatically without any user input.
 For more information on group policy objects, see the `Group Policy Objects documentation <https://msdn.microsoft.com/en-us/library/aa374162(v=vs.85).aspx>`_.